theleharo/evkafka/docs/consumers.md

 The framework is built around [aiokafka](https://aiokafka.readthedocs.io/en/stable/).
 For full list of options check the lib's [AIOKafkaConsumer documentation](https://aiokafka.readthedocs.io/en/stable/api.html#consumer-class).

+> Note.
+EVKafka consumer is currently able to work only in autocommit mode with
+> at most once delivery semantic.

 ## Parallel consumers
 Sometimes you want to consume messages from different kafka instances, e.g. you're making